Keycloak WebAuthn Passwordless with Passkeys

 Summary

-In this article, we explored how to use the Passkeys in Keycloak as a first-factor authentication method.
+In this article, we explored how to use Passkeys in Keycloak as a first-factor authentication method.
 With passkeys, users get a secure, phishing-resistant, password-free login experience powered by the FIDO2 standards.

 Skycloak provides production-ready managed Keycloak hosting, helping teams avoid the complexity of maintaining and scaling Keycloak themselves.